What are dust mites?

 - Put dust mite-resistant protective covers on your mattress, doona and pillows.
 These need to be washed every 8 weeks.

 - If you do not have protective covers, wash blankets and doonas every 3 months.

 - Remove sheepskin underlays from your bed.

 - Remove pillows and soft toys from the bedroom or wash them every week.
 Soft toys can be put into the freezer to kill the dust mites, but this will not remove the allergen.

 For all rooms:

 - Replace fabric curtains with venetian blinds or shutters to make them easier to clean.
-If you can’t do this, wash curtains regularly, if possible.
+If you cannot do this, wash curtains regularly, if possible.

 - Vacuuming will not completely remove all dust mites or allergens because mites burrow deep into thick carpet.
 However, it will reduce their numbers so it should be done weekly.
 It is more effective to vacuum dust mites and droppings from hard surface floors.
 High efficiency particulate air (HEPA) filter vacuum cleaners may remove more allergen than a standard vacuum cleaner.
 As vacuuming lifts and swirls the mites and allergens around the room, someone else may need to do this and you should avoid entering the room for 20 minutes afterwards.

 - Reducing the overall humidity of the house and increasing air circulation may help to keep dust mites at a lower level.

 - Use a damp or electrostatic cloth to dust hard surfaces.